Stetson University

-Stetson University is a private university with four colleges and schools located across the I–4 corridor in Central Florida with the primary undergraduate campus in DeLand.
-The university was founded in 1883 and was later established in 1887.
-In total, there are over 4,000 students currently enrolled at Stetson.
+Stetson University is a private university in DeLand, Florida, United States.
+Established in 1883 as DeLand Academy, it was soon renamed John B. Stetson University in honor of John B. Stetson.

+The university's main campus in DeLand spans 175 acres and is composed of four colleges and schools: the College of Arts and Sciences, the School of Music, the School of Business Administration, and the Stetson University College of Law.

 History

-Stetson University was founded in 1883 and was first known as DeLand Academy, after the principal founder of the town, Henry Addison DeLand.
-In 1889, the name was changed to John B. Stetson University to honor the well-known hat manufacturer who made generous donations to Stetson.
-John B. Stetson was a benefactor to the university and served alongside Henry A. DeLand as a founding trustee.
+Stetson University was founded in 1883 as DeLand Academy after Henry Addison DeLand, the principal founder of the town.
+In 1887, the institution was incorporated as DeLand University.
+In 1889, its name was changed to John B. Stetson University to honor John B. Stetson, a hat manufacturer who made generous donations to the university and served alongside DeLand as a founding trustee.

-The first director of the academy was Dr. John H Griffith, a minister.
-When the college was founded, Dr. John Franklin Forbes took over as the first President.
-Until 1995, Stetson had an affiliation with the Florida Baptist Convention and was considered a “Baptist school.”
+The first director of the academy was John H. Griffith, a minister.
+When the college was founded, John Franklin Forbes took over as the first president.
+Lena B. Mathes was an early faculty member.
+Lincoln Hulley served as president from 1904 to 1934.

+Until 1995, Stetson had an affiliation with the Florida Baptist Convention and was considered a "Baptist school".

 Campus

-Stetson University is located roughly halfway between Orlando and Daytona Beach, Florida in a town called DeLand, Florida.
+Stetson University is located roughly halfway between Orlando and Daytona Beach, Florida in DeLand, Florida.
 The main campus sits just north of the downtown area.
 The DeLand campus is home to the university's College of Arts and Sciences, School of Business Administration, School of Music, and most graduate programs.

-The 175 acre campus in DeLand is nationally designated by the National Register of Historic Places as the Stetson University Campus Historic District for Florida's oldest collection of education-related buildings.
+The 175 acre campus in DeLand is nationally designated by the National Register of Historic Places as the Stetson University Campus Historic District.

+DeLand Hall

 DeLand Hall opened in 1884.
 The original cost of the building was $4,000.
 DeLand Hall was known as the first academic building on campus.
 Today, it is known as the oldest building in Florida in continuous use for higher education.
 DeLand Hall houses the Office of the President and the offices of other administrators.